BartMassey/borda-count/README.md

 * `tab.c`: C version for comparison.

-* `tab.rs`: Rust version for comparison.
-Slowdown 1.7x.
+* `tab.rs`: Highly-optimized Rust version for
+  comparison.
+Speedup 2x.

 * `tab.pro`: Prolog version for comparison.
 SWI Prolog (`swipl`) will be needed to build, so not included in the